• Skip to main content

 • Extending the hip to propel the body forward

-• Assisting the calf muscle to help bend the knee
+• Assisting the calf muscle to help the knee bend (flexion)

 What Causes Running Hamstring Pain?

-Hamstring injuries typically occur after sudden bursts of speed during sports like soccer, sprinting, or football, when the muscle that attaches to the tendons is strained or torn.
-That’s why you often see a sprinter suddenly grab the back of their leg with a look of horror on their face!running hamstring pullSource
+That’s why you often see a sprinter suddenly grab the back of their leg with a look of horror on their face!

 Distance runners are more prone to what is called tendinopathy, or inflammation of the hamstring tendon.
 This results like most inflammation from some kind of weakness or overuse.